Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 for the IP and respective bomb ranges can be calculated.
 The ballistics tables are references to determine delivery pattern and pull-up-to-target range.
-With this information, the number of bombs can be decided, which determines the spread, and knowing the pull-up to target range- the pull-up point distance to the IP can be chosen.
+With this information, the number of bombs can be decided, which determines the spread, and knowing the pull-up to target range - the pull-up point distance to the IP can be chosen.
 As the path from IP to pull-up is flown at a constant speed, this can then be used to determined time from said distance for pull-up Timer entry.
 And with the ballistic table reference for the LOW angle, the profile is